Petar Čardaklija: First Serbian Uprising

-As the Serbian insurrectionists decided to seek international support for their cause they first turned to Vienna but were refused. Čardaklija advised them to petition the Russian tzar since he would be more inclined on supporting them. Čardaklija persuaded Karadjordje that the best way to do this would be to send a delegation to St Petersburg.
-Karadjordje agreed and on September 1 a Serbian delegation made out of Mateja Nenadović, Jovan Protić and Čardaklija started its journey.
+As the Serbian rebels decided to seek international support for their cause they first turned to Vienna but were refused. Čardaklija advised them to petition the Russian emperor since he would be more inclined on supporting them. Čardaklija persuaded Karađorđe that the best way to do this would be to send a delegation to St. Petersburg.
+A Serbian delegation made out of Mateja Nenadović, Jovan Protić and Čardaklija started its journey on 1 September to Russia via Wallachia.